Lana-C/git-test/yolo-training-docker/README.md

-*NOTE: Training as described below runs successfully on a local machine, however when run within the docker container the tfnet.train() command gets stuck without outputing any result (cause unknown) - it could be OOM error - needs to be checked on other machine*
+*NOTE: Training as described below runs successfully in Anaconda environment on a local machine (HP Elitebook 745 G4, 16 GB RAM, AMD Pro) , however when run within the docker container (using Docker for Windows) the tfnet.train() command gets stuck without outputing any result (no error message shown) - should be checked on other machine with possibly more advanced configuration*

 # YOLO Training - Docker image